xinjue99/SI-507-Final-Project/README.md

 ## Interactivity and Presentation
 •	Visit the homepage and use the dropdown menus to select movie preferences.\
 •	Click "Get Recommendations" to view a list of suggested movies.\
 •	Each movie in the recommendation list includes a link to its IMDb page for further details.
+You could scan the detailed information on IMDB by clicking the title of each movie.

 ## Special Instructions